zyxw59/zygarde/README.md

     Not much, you?
 ```

-wbrogers' reply from Discord ends up cross zephyr instances!
-To fix this, wbrogers can use that same tag:
+Oh no, wbrogers' reply from Discord ends up cross zephyr instances, at `-i general`!
+To prevent this, wbrogers can use that same tag:
 ```
 From Discord:
   foobar / general / wbrogers
-    [-i hello] Not much, you?
+    [-i hello] (i-mix) Not much, you?
 To Zephyr:
   foobar / hello / wbrogers
-    Not much, you?
+    (i-mix) Not much, you?
 ```

 The instance tag is silently stripped from the reply.